avantus-tech/pyproject-runner/README.md

 $ rr lint:ruff --show-fixes --statistics
 ```

+**Note:** In a uv-managed project without pyproject-runner-shim installed, it is necessary to
+prefix the `rr` command with `uv run` if the virtual environment is not activated.

 ## Configuration

-Tasks are configured in the `tool.pyproject-runner-tasks` table in the `pyproject.toml` file.
+Tasks are configured in the `tool.pyproject-runner.tasks` table in the *pyproject.toml* file.

 ### `tool.pyproject-runner.tasks`